fasciae/bash_scripts/README.md

 # bash_scripts
-Bash scripts to automate common tasks in our lab.
+Bash (and python) scripts to automate common tasks in our lab.